ccatobs/authn-proxy/README.md

 GITHUB_OAUTH2_CALLBACK_URL=https://example.com/oauth2/callback \
 PORT=9000 \
 UPSTREAM_URL="http://localhost:9001" \
-./auth-proxy
+./authn-proxy
 ```

 ## Client Certificates

 If the `X-Tls-Client-Subject` header is present,
-`auth-proxy` assumes the user presented a valid client certificate,
+`authn-proxy` assumes the user presented a valid client certificate,
 and that this header contains the value of the certificate's subject name field.

 | Subject      | User info |